jakemcc/jakemccrary.com/source/_posts/2016-11-16-a-guide-to-distributed-work.markdown

 Most of the teams I've been part of, whether distributed or co-located, have had a daily stand-up meeting.
 The intention of this meeting was to provide a short, scheduled time for communicating any roadblocks to progress, interesting information, status updates, and desire for help.

-With my distributed teams daily stand-ups still played a significant role.
-The team joined a video conference and we gathered around a shared Google Doc that had prompts similar to the snippet below.
+For a distributed stand-up, the team joins a video conference and we gather around a shared Google Doc that has prompts similar to the snippet below.

 ```
 Day: 2017-07-11